jac459/meta/README.md

 The meta needs a few prerequisites for operating.
 These have to be installed to your pi.
 Please scroll down to prerequisites section.

 ### 1 - Browse to the Folder where you want to install the Package
-For convinience it is recommended to install the meta driver to the folder /home/pi.
+For convenience it is recommended to install the meta driver to the folder /home/pi.
 This is the home folder.
 If you want to install to a different location you can type "cd" followed by the path. \
 Howewer if you want to install to the home folder you dont need specifically browse to that location after opening the terminal.
 This is because the home folder is the default location.

 ### 2 - Download and unzip the Package